BOM-98/investIQ-project-3/README.md

 [QuantDare's articule](https://quantdare.com/correlation-prices-returns/) was used to determine whether to calculate correlation on returns or prices between equities.

 [codeCademy](www.codecademy.com) course Python for Finance was used to assist in scraping financial data and creating foundational functions such as variance, standard deviation and correlation coefficient

+[Investopedia's](https://www.investopedia.com/financial-edge/0910/6-basic-financial-ratios-and-what-they-tell-you.aspx#:~:text=Key%20Takeaways&text=There%20are%20six%20basic%20ratios,return%20on%20equity%20(ROE).) article on financial ratios was used to determine which ratios I need to evaluate my stocks

+Information on how to gather stock information using yfinance was gathered from [Algovibes](https://www.youtube.com/watch?v=ZUQEd22oNek) Youtube video.

+Inspiration on how to rank stocks was taken from [B/O Trading Blog's Article](https://medium.com/@chris_42047/a-weighted-ranking-system-for-stocks-python-tutorial-6af425ff65a4) where an example approach to scoring and applying weights to stocks was taken.
 ---

 Happy coding!